iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     .. note::
         Requesting large entries (i.e., larger than 10 MiB) through the web bridge is not recommended.

-.. decribe:: config
+.. describe:: config

     Obtain node configuration.

     :param callback: *(optional)* specifies a callback in order to obtain JSONP output instead of JSON (required for cross site scripting).
     :returns: A JSON or JSONP structure with the node configuration.

-.. desceribe:: topology
+.. describe:: topology

     Obtain node topology, that is, the id, ip address and port of the node's successor and predecessor.